cloudexplain/xaiflow/README.md

 - You can't dive deep into individual predictions and their explanations
 - Sharing comprehensive model insights with non-technical teams is challenging

-Xflow solves this by providing a simple integration with MLflow that automatically generates interactive HTML reports.
+xaiflow solves this by providing a simple integration with MLflow that automatically generates interactive HTML reports.
 You get:
 - Interactive feature importance charts that respond to clicks and filters
 - SHAP value visualizations that show exactly how each feature contributes
 - Deep dive analysis for specific predictions and feature interactions